iyildiz/java2kotlin/README.md

 - Kotlin `with` can be used to access class members see [Customer.kt](src/main/kotlin/Customer.kt)
 - Kotlin `Singletons` can be declared using `object`.
 See [Customer.kt/SingletonCustomer](src/main/kotlin/Customer.kt)

-### Data Classes
+### Data Classes and typealiases
-- [CustomerDataClass.kt](src/main/kotlin/CustomerDataClass.kt) comes with equals/hashcode/toString
+- [Data Classes](src/main/kotlin/dataClassAndTypealiases.kt) comes with equals/hashcode/toString
 - You can have only val, encourages immutability
+- `typealias`es can be used to create readable code.
+See [CustomerName typealias](src/main/kotlin/dataClassAndTypealiases.kt)

 ### Sealed Classes
-- [SealedCustomer.kt](src/main/kotlin/SealedCustomer.kt) All the subclasses shall be defined
+- [Sealed Classes](src/main/kotlin/SealedCustomer.kt) all the subclasses shall be defined
 - Makes it quite handy to use with pattern matching with when

 ### Functions